adelinechrltt/adelinechrltt/README.md

 ## Hello! :octocat:
 I'm Adeline, an aspiring full-stack software developer.
-+ A proud, lifelong learner!
-Always eager to try out new tools.
+A lifelong learner, always eager to try out new tools.
 Current interest is in system design and backend architecture.
++ Currently a fulltime fullstack developer based in Jakarta, Indonesia.
-+ Freshly-graduated from Computer Science at Bina Nusantara University & recently wrapped up my internship as a Junior iOS Developer at Apple Developer Academy Indonesia.
++ Freshly-graduated from Computer Science at Bina Nusantara University, recently wrapped up my internship as a Junior iOS Developer at Apple Developer Academy Indonesia.

 Nice to meet you! 👋🏻